IS YOUR BUSINESS CLOSING FOR A WHILE? IS YOUR ORGANIZATION DOING SOME SOCIAL DISTANCING?

 EMAIL MAINSTREET@ESHORE.CA OR CONTACT US ON FACEBOOK AND WE’LL POST IT HERE FOR THE COMMUNITY’S INFORMATION.

-Sunny Woods Garden Centre: Effective April 7th, 2020, here is how Sunny Woods will handle the upcoming season due to the COVID-19;
+FROM SUNNYWOODS GARDEN CENTRE: Effective April 7th, 2020, here is how Sunny Woods will handle the upcoming season due to the COVID-19:

 Our plants and flowers etc will be coming end of April for trees etc, and around beginning of May the flowers will arrive.
 The seeds are all here now.
 We will go ahead and set up with everyone’s safety in mind.